curityio/mcp-authorization-secured-api/README.md

 # AI Agent Secure API Access

-A deployment that demonstrates how to securely expose APIs to third-party AI agents.\
+A deployment fgor a local computer to demonstrate how to securely expose APIs to third-party AI agents.\
 A utility MCP server implements the server side of the [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.

 ## Backend Components

-The example deploys a utility MCP server that provides access to an API endpoint for MCP clients:
+The backend includes a utility MCP server that provides an API entry point for AI agents that use MCP clients.\
+The Curity Identity Server uses OAuth standards to implement the main security and restrict API access.

 | Component | URL |
 | --------- | --- |